This article explains Bell's spaceship paradox using a simple example involving ants and a thread.

-E. Dewan and M. Beran first presented the Two Spaceships Paradox in 1959.
-Later, in 1987, J. S. Bell revisited this thought experiment, and it has since become known as Bell’s Spaceship Paradox.
+E. Dewan and M. Beran first introduced the two-spaceship paradox in 1959.
+J. S. Bell later revisited the thought experiment in 1987, and it is now widely known as Bell's spaceship paradox.

-The paradox is typically illustrated with two spaceships.
-However, the speed of light is so large that it can be hard to visualize.
-To simplify, we assume the speed of light is 30 millimeters per second.
+The paradox is usually described using two spaceships.
+However, because the speed of light is so enormous, the situation can be difficult to visualize.
+To make the idea more intuitive, let us imagine instead that the speed of light is only 30 millimeters per second.

-Consider a caterpillar on a desk with a body length of 30 millimeters.
+First, consider a caterpillar on a desk.
+Its body length is 30 millimeters.

-The caterpillar accelerates for 10 seconds and reaches a speed of 24 millimeters per second.
-What is its contracted length?
+Suppose the caterpillar accelerates for 10 seconds and reaches a speed of 24 millimeters per second.
+How long does it appear after Lorentz contraction?

-Both ants accelerate for 10 seconds, starting and stopping simultaneously in the rest frame S, reaching a speed of 24 mm/s.
+Both ants accelerate for 10 seconds, beginning and ending their acceleration at the same time in the desk frame S. They then reach a speed of 24 mm/s.
 What is the distance between them in frame S?

-One might expect the separation to contract according to Lorentz contraction.
-However, because both ants begin and end their acceleration simultaneously in S, their separation remains 30 mm in that frame.
+One might expect the distance to shrink because of Lorentz contraction.
+But since both ants start and stop accelerating simultaneously in frame S, their separation remains 30 mm in that frame.

-Assuming each ant accelerates at a constant rate a = 2.4 mm/s2 for 10 seconds in frame S, we can describe their motion as follows.
+Suppose each ant accelerates at a constant rate a = 2.4 mm/s2 for 10 seconds in frame S. Their motion can then be described as follows.

 Let ant A start at x(0) = 0 mm at t = 0.
 Its position after time t is: